openresolver/tirdad-patch/README.md

 `cd` into your kernel source directory and run `patch -p1 tirdad.patch` or `git apply tirdad.patch`

 # TODO for v3 patch
--Re-evaluate the need to use `noinline` for clang compiled kernels with LTO

 -Fix minor formatting issues

 -Possibly rename sysctl or make it more clear that it affects both IPv4 and IPv6?